aldabus/DouglasEtAl_UK_HEM_GMM/README.md

 Although most of the codes have gone through a QA process, bugs can be present.
 Please let us know any bugs you may find.

-Coefficient for the full (128-branch) model are not yet available, but we are hoping to upload these soon.
+Coefficients for the full (128-branch) model are not yet available, but we are hoping to upload these soon.